MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-azure-ad-b2c-provider.md

 # Configure the Azure Active Directory B2C provider (Preview)

-[This topic is pre-release documentation and is subject to change.]
+[This article is pre-release documentation and is subject to change.]

-[!include[Azure](../../../includes/pn-azure-shortest.md)] Active Directory (Azure AD) powers Microsoft 365 and Dynamics 365 services for employee or internal authentication. [!include[Azure](../../../includes/pn-azure-shortest.md)] Active Directory B2C is an extension to that authentication model that enables external customer signs in through local credentials and federation with various common social identity providers.
+[!include[Azure](../../../includes/pn-azure-shortest.md)] Active Directory (Azure AD) powers Microsoft 365 and Dynamics 365 services for employee or internal authentication. [!include[Azure](../../../includes/pn-azure-shortest.md)] Active Directory B2C is an extension to that authentication model that enables external customer sign in through local credentials and federation with various common social identity providers.

-A portal owner can configure the portal to accept [!include[Azure](../../../includes/pn-azure-shortest.md)] AD B2C as an identity provider. [!include[Azure](../../../includes/pn-azure-shortest.md)] AD B2C supports Open ID Connect for federation.
+A portal owner can configure the portal [!include[Azure](../../../includes/pn-azure-shortest.md)] AD B2C as an identity provider. [!include[Azure](../../../includes/pn-azure-shortest.md)] AD B2C supports Open ID Connect for federation.

 In this article, learn about how to configure Azure Active Directory B2C as the identity provider automatically using a feature in preview.
 Using these steps, you can create new Azure AD B2C tenant, register application and configure user flows from within Power Apps portals.
 If you want to configure the Azure AD B2C provider manually, go to [Configure Azure AD B2C provider manually](configure-azure-ad-b2c-provider-manual.md).